 6. Sew Bottom Edge of Mask

-- Turn ¼ inch of the bottom fabric under and pin in place.
+- Turn ¼ inch of the bottom fabric under and pin it in place.

 - The two bottom edges together.
 I did this by hand using an overcast stitch

 *If you want to make a “pocket mask” so you can remove the filter, you can instead close the bottom edge of the mask with tape.
-I haven’t tried this though so am not sure whether the bulkiness of the tape would affect how snugly the mask fits around the face.
-If anyone has advice on how to do a pocket mask, please let us know!
+I haven’t tried this, though, so I am not sure whether the bulkiness of the tape would affect how snugly the mask fits around the face.
+Please let us know if anyone has advice on how to do a pocket mask!

 7. Attach Elastic

 *Most DIY face masks have elastic ear bands.
 I find ear bands very uncomfortable.
 They also make it impossible to get a snug fit on the mask.
 This method of attaching elastic works much better.

 - Fold over the side edges of the mask and sew them in place to make channels.